CSS-Tricks/conferences/site/conferences/2019-vueday-alicante.md

 byline: A full day to learn about your favorite framework from local, national and international speakers.
 ---

 The best VueJS conference in Spain will gather an amazing group of speakers including Eduardo San Martín (Vue Core Team member), Sebastien Chopin (Co-creator of Nuxt), Alexandre Chopin (Co-creator of Nuxt), Alex Jover (Vue Community Partner).
-This year, the venue is cinema by the sea with the Alñicante harbor view.
+This year, the venue is a cinema by the sea with the view of the port of Alicante.